-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Internal glazed doors should be checked for safety glass.
-The staircase to the attic floor is steep by modern standards but is thought to predate current Building Regulations.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
-All test documentation should be obtained and authenticated at the point of sale.
-In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.
+Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.